Here’s everything you need to know before taking cannabis edibles.

 -

 Give it time before taking more.
-Edibles don’t peak right away, and taking extra too soon is the most common mistake people make.
+Edibles don’t peak right away.

 -

 Know what you’re taking.
-Check the THC amount per piece, not just the total package number.
+Check the THC amount per piece.

 -

 Eat beforehand.
-Having food in your system can help the experience feel more balanced and predictable.
+Having food in your system can help calm the experience.

 -

 Choose the right setting.
-A relaxed, familiar environment goes a long way toward feeling comfortable.
+A relaxed, familiar space can help things go smoothly.

 -